![]() |

 Section 315.20 Definitions

-"Administrative case review" means a review of permanency planning open to the participation of the parents of the child, conducted by a panel of appropriate persons at least one of whom is not responsible for the case management of, or the delivery of services to, either the child or the parents who are the subjects of the review pursuant to Section 475 of the Social Security Act (42 USCA 675).
-The administrative case review is also open to the participation of other professionals involved in assessing or treating the child, any legal representative of the parent or child, and the foster parents as specified in Section 316.60 (Administrative Case Reviews) of 89 Ill.
+"Administrative case review" means a review of permanency planning open to the participation of the parents of the child, conducted by a person who is not responsible for the case management of, or the delivery of services to, either the child or the parents who are the subjects of the review.
+(See 42 U.S.C.
+675(6).)
+The administrative case review is also open to the participation of other professionals involved in assessing or treating the child, any legal representative of the parent or child, and the foster parents as specified in 89 Ill.
 Adm.
-Code 316 (Case Reviews, Court Hearings and Permanency Hearings).
+Code 316 (Administrative Case Reviews and Court Hearings).

 the physical safety and welfare of the child, including food, shelter, health, and clothing;